istathar/java-gnome/HACKING.markdown

 href="bzr://research.operationaldynamics.com/bzr/java-gnome/mainline/">

     $ cd ~/src/
-    $ bzr init-repository java-gnome/
-    $ cd java-gnome/
+    $ mkdir java-gnome/
-    $ bzr checkout bzr://research.operationaldynamics.com/bzr/java-gnome/mainline/ mainline/
-    $ bzr branch mainline/ working/
+    $ git clone git://github.com/afcowie/java-gnome.git working
     $ cd working/
-    $ less README
+    $ less README.markdown

 </a>

-This will result in a local copy of '`mainline`' which you can use to track upstream and to diff against, and '`working`' as new branch for you to play with. `:)` The branch will be at (in this example) `~/src/java-gnome/working/`.
-All branches under `~/src/java-gnome/` will share storage of revisions, so you won't pay any penalty for creating as many branches as you like.

-If you are using Eclipse, we recommend creating a branch in your Workspace and using that to work on.
-This will allow you to relatively easily change branches while not screwing up all your launchers.
+If you are using Eclipse, you may instead want to do this such that the checkout is under `~/workspace`.

     $ cd ~/workspace/
-    $ bzr checkout ~/src/java-gnome/working java-gnome
+    $ git clone git://github.com/afcowie/java-gnome.git java-gnome
     $ cd ~/workspace/java-gnome/
-    $ less README
+    $ less README.markdown

 Doing it this way allows you to later do

-    $ bzr switch some-other-branch
+    $ git checkout some-other-branch

 to change between branches you have created with different lines of development.
 This works well, but is an advanced layout, so do experiement